Contents

 7. Location name

-More information is better, but it is a good start if you get at least this information.
+More information is better, but getting at least this information is a good start.

-The next step is to identify opportunities where moving to a central purchasing process would help the organization.
+The next step is identifying opportunities for moving to a central purchasing process to help the organization.

 Before getting started, identify everyday items into buckets (a.k.a categories) to make it easy for analysis.